EXPRESSCLUSTER/ExchangeServer/ExchangeServer2019/Exchange2019.md

     Error     Service Control Manager 3221232481 A timeout was reached (30000 milliseconds) while waiting for the MSExchangeHM service to connect.
     Error     Service Control Manager 3221232472 The MSExchangeHM service failed to start due to the following error: %%1053

-Errpr 1053 is 'The service did not respond to the start or control request in a timely fashion.'
+Error 1053 is 'The service did not respond to the start or control request in a timely fashion.'

+What can be done when the server is busy and services don't start?
+The EXPRESSCLUSTER script will take care of services on the server with control of the clsuter group.
+But if the services don't start on the standby server, failover can take a little longer to occur than if they were already running.
+You can failover/failback or start the services manually to get them running but that doesn't resolve the underlying problem.
+Here are some things to try:

+1. Check the [Exchange Server 2019 minimum requirements](https://docs.microsoft.com/en-us/exchange/plan-and-deploy/system-requirements?view=exchserver-2019) to make sure your system is up to speed.